 Fact #3 There are More Youths than the Elderly in Accra

-The population distribution in Accra is a very youthful one, harbouring a population of 56% under 24 years of age.
+The population distribution in Accra is highly a very youthful one, harboring a population of 56% under 24 years of age.
 This predominance of young people is not expected to decline in the foreseeable future, according to statistical results.
-Fifty-one percent (51%) of the population are females, and the remaining 49% males giving a males-to-females ratio of 1:1.04.
+Fifty-one percent (51%) of the population are females, and the remaining 49% of males giving a males-to-females ratio of 1:1.04.
 The greater number of females is a reflection of the nationwide trend, where the estimated ratio of males to females is 1:1.03.

 Fact #4 Accra’s Lifestyle

 The shopping malls, restaurants, hotels, casinos, nightclubs, bars, tourist sites and everything that makes life more comfortable is indexed to the highest standards.
 With a large number of foreigners and tourist, the city offers a cosmopolitan lifestyle.
 As much as it’s a busy city, it is easygoing at the same time with clusters of taxis and buses for movements from one location to the other.

 The sectors consist of the primary, secondary (manufacturing, electricity, gas, water, construction) and tertiary sectors (supermarkets, shopping malls, hotels, restaurants, transportation, storage, communication, financial intermediation, real estate service, public administration, education, health and other social services).
 The tertiary service sector is the city’s largest, employing about 531,670 people.
 The secondary sector employs 22.34% of the labor force, that is, about 183,934 people.
 While Accra’s smallest economic sector, the primary sector, employs approximately 91,556 people.
 Accra is a center for manufacturing, marketing, finance, insurance, and transportation.